jeffheaton/aifh/vol3/vol3-dl4j-examples/README.md

 AIFH Vol3  - Java Deeplearning4J (DL4J) Examples
 ================================================
-**The DL4J examples are under construction.
-Examples are being added, hope to be complete by the end of March 2016.**

 This folder contains the Java [Deeplearning4J (DL4J)](http://deeplearning4j.org/) examples for AIFH Volume 3.
 This software was developed using JDK 1.7.
 To make use of this software you will need JDK 1.7 or later.